hardolf/JRiver.MediaCenter/ReadMe.txt

 These solutions contain plug-ins, visualizations and other extensions for the JRiver Media Center

-Developed for JRiver Media Center 24
+Developed for JRiver Media Center 24 and newer

 Development environment: Microsoft Visual Studio 2017, 2019, ... , C#